Eleuthera is the Island of Freedom

 Eleuthera Bahamas is a long, slender island possessing the best of two ocean worlds; a tranquil Caribbean Sea shore known as the Exuma Sound and a pulsating Atlantic Ocean shore, world famous for its surfing and “Surfers Beach.”
 The island has a variety of magnificent shoreline views ranging from soft pink sand beaches to beautiful ascending cliff vistas.
 This slice of heaven is only a few miles wide on average, making it a snap to discover a nearby beach that satisfies your desires.
 Mile upon mile of splendid and peaceful beachfront is visited more by the sun and surf than by human beings.
 As the New York Times proclaimed, “Eleuthera is for beach bums!”

 The island is relatively easy to find your way around, just one highway called Queen’s, yet exciting to explore.
-Foot power and rental cars are the preferred modes of transportation.
+Foot power and car rentals are the preferred modes of transportation.
 Entertainment is not too hard to come by.
 A number of small towns have establishments that support local artists such as Calypso legend Dr. Seabreeze.
 Of course, you might just be enjoying a Goombay Smash at Elvina’s Bar when local resident Lenny Kravitz wanders in for an impromptu jam session.
 Then there is the Annual Pineapple Festival in Gregory Town, delicious Friday night barbecues in the streets of Governor’s Harbour and the Rock Sound Homecoming gala parade.
 It’s easy enough to make your own party too!
 The Bahamian people are typically kind and hospitable.

 Eleuthera Island is an excellent example of “out-island Bahamas” and touring the island is an adventure.
 The small settlements and villages that dot the landscape are rich in color, history and culture.
 There’s a captivating feeling of Old World charm, ruggedness and survival coupled with the sheer beauty and overwhelming presence of the ocean.